run-ai/preinstall-diagnostics/README.md

   -image string
     	Diagnostics image to use (for air-gapped environments) (default "gcr.io/run-ai-lab/preinstall-diagnostics:v2.16.18") -image-pull-secret string
-    	Secret name (within the 'runai-preinstall-diagnostics' namespace) that contains container-registry credentials -kubeconfig string
+    	Secret name (within the 'runai-diagnostics' namespace) that contains container-registry credentials -kubeconfig string
     	Paths to a kubeconfig.
 Only required if out-of-cluster.
   -output string
-    	File to save the output to (default "runai-preinstall-diagnostics.txt") -registry string
+    	File to save the output to (default "runai-diagnostics.txt") -registry string
     	URL to container image registry to check connectivity to (default "https://gcr.io/run-ai-prod") -saas-address string